The walk that I found online was a 5

 To Leyburn

-after a bit of confusion as to where the start of the walk actually was, we
+after a bit of confusion about where the start of the walk was, we

 Leyburn